hikeventures/hikeventures.github.io/_posts/trips/2017-08-13-Hemavan-Tarnaby.markdown

 <amp-img src="https://farm5.staticflickr.com/4376/36365269601_88bef21bb4_k.jpg" width="2048" height="774" alt="Whitewater River Safety Packrafting" layout="responsive"></amp-img>

 ## Returning back to cizilization

+After we found Caj and rescued his backpack we tried to find the next road back to Tärnaby.
+Peter went already ahead to pick up his car and he promised to pick us up from the road.

 In Tärnaby Camping we rented a cabin for 800 Swedish Kronar where we dried our gear and enjoyed a sauna.